TL;DR

 Verdict: Notion's mature, relational database system remains significantly more powerful and flexible.

-Notion provides robust team collaboration with workspaces, team spaces, granular permissions, real-time co-editing, commenting, mentions, and integrations with Slack and other team tools.
+Notion provides solid team collaboration with workspaces, team spaces, granular permissions, real-time co-editing, commenting, mentions, and integrations with Slack and other team tools.
 It's built for teams from the ground up.

 Verdict: Notion is the clear winner for team collaboration with mature permissions, real-time editing, and integrations.